highlight/highlight/internal-docs/rfcs/002-feed-clickhouse-migration.md

 * Optimizing ClickHouse query performance is still relatively new to us.
 * We'll be writing new types of ClickHouse aggregation queries which we are not as familiar with.
 * However, we'll be able to deprecate OpenSearch and save time currently spent when looking at performance issues.
+* Until the ClickHouse migration is complete, other enhancements to the sessions / errors feeds and search capabilities may be blocked or would require effort now that will have to be redone.

 ## Open Questions